 How do I train for a gravel triathlon?

 The biggest difference of a gravel triathlon is the surfaces and conditions of the bike and the run leg.
-Adding off road/ gravel specific bike and run training to your normal triathlon training will help prepare you for the race.
-It is important to train in similar terrain/ conditions that you will be racing.
+Adding off-road/gravel-specific bike and run training to your normal triathlon training will help prepare you for the race.
+It is important to train in terrain/conditions similar to the one you will be racing in.
 Riding in loose gravel, sand, and mud requires practice.
-Learning to corner, brake, ascend and descend in different terrain and conditions will help you ride more confidently with speed.
+Learning to corner, brake, ascend, and descend in different terrain and conditions will help you ride more confidently with speed.

-What equipment will I need that is different from regular triathlon?
+What equipment will I need that is different from a regular triathlon?

 Shoes & Pedals